Bonf6059/ISA-RandomPatches/README.md

 - Boomrat produce little amount of chemfuel and is easier to tame
 - Smoothed stone is now worthless
 - Additional plants to make plantable like in VFEM2 or Ali's mod
 - Cambiare ricetta pemmican se epochs-tallow è installato, richiede x tallow e carne/verdure invece di carne e verdure
+- Patch Heavy bandolier so that it goes on a custom attachment layer (look at DV_ShellAttachment and golemancer bag in Detvisor epochs - golems)

 # Old updates